-This post was written in partnership with German Health Store.
+This post on lockdown fitness was written in partnership with German Health Store.
 Keep your eyes on our social media for details about our upcoming giveaway!

 After six weeks of lockdown – and the home workouts that came with it– it can be pretty tempting to give up on all your 2020 fitness resolutions, get even better acquainted with Netflix, and become a potato.
 With winter approaching, the drive to maintain our beach bodies is starting to wane, and it’s especially demotivating that nobody knows when we’ll be out in the world again.